ouidhi/cinematic-insights/README.md

-## Exploratory Data Analysis of Movie Production Companies
+## 🎬 Cinematic Insights: Where the Movies Are Born

 ### Objective

-Conducted an exploratory data analysis on a dataset of global movie production companies to uncover trends in company establishment, geographic distribution, and market concentration.
-Utilized Python libraries such as Pandas and Seaborn to derive insights and visualize data.
+In this project, I scraped, cleaned, and explored a dataset of 500+ global film production companies.
+Through exploratory data analysis (EDA) and visual storytelling, I uncover insights about:

+- How the film industry has expanded globally
+- The cities and countries that dominate production
+- The lifespan of companies in the movie business
+- Emerging vs. legacy production hubs

 #
-### Table of Contents:

-1. Questions to answer
-2. Key Skills and Tools Used
-3. Scraping data from wikipedia
-4. Data preparation and cleaning
-5. Understanding the data
-6. Data Explorations
-7. Results and Conclusion
-8. Data Sources
+### 🔍 Key Questions Explored

+- Which countries have the highest concentration of production companies?
+- How has the trend of company establishment changed over the last century?
+- Where are the modern filmmaking powerhouses located?
+- What is the average lifespan of a film production company?
+- Who are the legacy titans still standing strong?

 #
-### Questions to answer

-- Which country has the most film companies? <br>

-- What is the trend of company establishment over the years? <br>

-- Where are most film companies headquartered? <br>

-- What is the average lifespan of these companies? <br>
-#
-### Key Skills and Tools Used
+### ⚒️ Tools & Skills Used

    **Programming Languages:** Python <br>